NAS Symptom Recovery

 How much does QNAP red light recovery cost?

-Pricing follows our standard NAS recovery model: a per-drive imaging fee ($300 to $700 for logical/firmware issues, $900 to $1,500 for mechanical head swaps), plus a $400 to $800 array reconstruction fee.
+Pricing follows our standard NAS recovery model: a per-drive imaging fee based on the drive's condition, plus an array reconstruction fee.
 ZFS reconstruction (QuTS hero) costs more than EXT4 (standard QTS) due to the additional metadata complexity.
 If we recover nothing, you owe $0.

 QNAP showing a red light?